duriri/semantic-chunking-codebase/README.md

 ## 🧠 Why Use Semantic Chunking in RAG?

-Traditional RAG implementations often split documents into equal-sized chunks (e.g., 500 tokens), which can break context mid-thought.
-Semantic chunking keeps logical units (like paragraphs, sections, or complete ideas) together, preserving meaning and coherence.
+Traditional RAG systems often split documents into equal-sized chunks, which can result in lost context (e.g., breaking up a paragraph or idea into smaller chunks).
+By using **semantic chunking**, the context is preserved, leading to:

-This is crucial for:
-- Long document Q&A
+- **Long document Q&A:** Ensuring full context is available for accurate answers.
-- Context-aware generation
+- **Context-aware generation:** Retaining relevant context during generation tasks.
-- Legal, technical, or educational content retrieval
+- **Legal, technical, or educational content retrieval:** Maintaining critical meaning in specialized content.

+## 🧩 Key Components of This Repository

+- **`cluster_semantic_chunker.py`**: Implementation of semantic chunking using clustering techniques to divide documents into meaningful chunks.
+- **`kamradt_modified_chunker.py`**: A modified chunker for more specific use cases, adjusting semantic chunking techniques.
+- **`semantic_chunking_clustring_HDBSCAN.ipynb`**: A Jupyter notebook demonstrating semantic chunking using **HDBSCAN** (Hierarchical Density-Based Spatial Clustering of Applications with Noise).
+- **`semantic_chunking_clustring_kmeans.ipynb`**: A Jupyter notebook demonstrating semantic chunking using **KMeans clustering**.